cquigg528/GravitySim/README.md

 A first iteration:
 - As a user, I want to be able to observe solar system evolution over time.
-- As a user, I want to be able to add known planets to a solar system
+- As a user, I want to be able to load solar systems already in the program.
-- As a user, I want to be able to define initial orbital parameters for a custom planet upon creation
+- As a user, I want to be able to define initial orbital parameters for a custom planet upon creation.
-- As a user, I want to be able to view a list of current planets in the solar system and their orbital parameters
+- As a user, I want to be able to view a list of current planets in the solar system.